vimotest/viewmodel-classification/step2_search_process/README.md

 To grab google results, we retrieved systematically website URLs from Google.
 We use the Chrome browser to search for relevant keywords, and then extract the found URLs to txt-files.

-Those txt-files are then used as an input for the program `MultiVocalLiteratureMain.kt` (started with argument "chatgpt") to compute URL chunks of 5.
+Those txt-files are then used as an input for the program `MultiVocalLiteratureMain.kt` (argument "chatgpt-next-chunk") to compute URL chunks of 5.
 Those chunks are then used as input for ChatGPT with the plugin "WebPilot" to let it automatically classify for our literature search.
 The results are then manually pasted in the automatically created files "output/chatgpt/chatgpt_scan_<chunknumber>.md".

-Afterward, the program `ChatGptScanParser.kt` is used for creating a file "chatgpt_scans.csv" which contains the results of the initial classification by ChatGPT.
+Afterward, the program `MultiVocalLiteratureMain.kt` (argument "chatgpt-scan-results") is used for creating a file "chatgpt_scans.csv" which contains the results of the initial classification by ChatGPT.
-We then use the program `WebsiteStepByStepCheck.kt` to assist in migrating the initial accepted (Category `B` or `C`) websites to "mps-literature-review".

 ### Initial 2023-02-07